SimonCarlson/thesis/notes/logbook.md

+19/4-19:
+Running the server and a router on a board each: server and router can reach each other.
+When opening the tunslip6 interface, host can reach router, but not server.
+Does not work if server announces itself as DAG root.

+If I get native server + border router + embedded client working, maybe I can try blockwise COSE encryption and store the file on the client using Coffee?

+Is it interesting to compare energy consumption when encrypting an entire file at once or blockwise?
+Wouldn't that be evaluating the COSE implementation?
+Perhaps might still be useful.

+Is it the ELF or bin file that's flashed onto the board?

+Wrote a list on what needs fixing.
+Need help from people, probably Shahid and Rikard.

 18/4-19:
 Can have client and server communicate on boards without router.
 Does not solve problem with sending files as server does not have a filesystem.